Reading Time: 6 minutes 49 seconds

 Specialized certification courses will delve more deeply into different aspects of training.
 These will allow you to help more people and will also benefit your business as clients will come to you looking for the specialized training they need.
 You can earn specializations right away or take the courses later as a part of your continuing education.

-Here are some ISSA specializations that you may consider working on:
+Here are some ISSA specializations that you may consider:

-The ISSA’s basic personal training certification course can generally be completed in less than a year, but really the timeline is dictated by your needs and limitations.
-You can keep working at your current job and focus on your courses evenings and weekends, which may take longer but will still help you get to your goal.
+With ISSA, you can get certified in as little as four weeks with the Fast Track program!
+But ultimately, the timeline is dictated by your needs and limitations.
+You can keep working at your current job and focus on your courses on evenings and weekends, which may take longer but will still help you get to your goal.

 Once you become a certified personal trainer, the next step is to consider whether you want to work at a gym or open your own business.
 If you start your own business, you can provide services in person or act as an online personal trainer.